 Land allocation, redistribution, and the misuse of land assigned for a specific purpose are frequent causes of disputes.
-Conflicts arise between farmers and pastoralists, between neighbors, between farmers and the government, between private companies, or even within households (Bergius et al., 2020; Bluwstein et al., 2018; Greco, 2015).
-In Tanzania, both highly mobile pastoralists and sedentary agro-pastoralist households exist.
+Conflicts arise between farmers and pastoralists, between neighbors, between farmers and the government, between private companies, and even within households (Greco 2015; Bluwstein et al. 2018; Bergius et al. 2020).
+In Tanzania, highly mobile pastoralists and sedentary agropastoralist households exist.
 In some areas, pastoralists have not been allocated sufficient grazing land, leading them to venture into villages or reserve land to feed their livestock, particularly in dry years.
-This has led to violent clashes and continues to be an issue of high visibility and intense public debate in Tanzanian media and politics (Benjaminsen et al., 2009; Walwa, 2020).
-Land acquisitions by investors - both from the private sector and the government - have also sparked discontent and conflict over land (Bélair, 2021).
+This has led to violent clashes and continues to be an issue of high visibility and intense public debate in Tanzanian media and politics (Benjaminsen, Maganga, and Abdallah 2009; Walwa 2020).
+Land acquisitions by investors-from the private sector and the government-have also sparked discontent and conflict over land (Bélair 2021).